ClementDums/newsAndroidv2/README.md

 ```
 git clone https://github.com/ClementDums/newsAndroidv2/
 ```

-Next, just use your emulator or your phone if you want to test the mobile app.
+Change the Apikey variable in in Constants/Constants with your own apikey from https://newsapi.org Next, just use your emulator or your phone if you want to test the mobile app.
 Right now, the comments are not properly implemented in the application so please don't be too harsh on us. :(